 Other times, bargaining can be closely related to guilt, in that you might start finding ways to blame yourself for what happened.
 “If only I had done my homework, my father wouldn’t have left.”
 Either way, bargaining is a way to stall feeling your very painful feelings about your trauma.

 Once you have progressed past anger and bargaining, you will likely feel sadness or depression.
 During this phase, you might find it hard to get out of bed, or take care of your basic needs.
 Friends and family might express concern for you at this time, because unlike in the anger phase, you may isolate yourself from others.

 During the acceptance phase of healing, you begin to feel that you are going to be okay again.
 You still won’t like what happened to you, but you will start to see it from a new perspective.

 One of the signs you are healing from trauma could include feeling like a stronger person because of what you’ve been through.
 Going to therapy for trauma can help you come to these new understandings.

 What to Do if Your Partner is Healing From Trauma

-If your partner is healing from trauma, whether it be past relationship trauma, childhood trauma, or healing from a traumatic event, there are some things that you can do to support him.
+If your partner is healing from trauma, whether it be past relationship trauma, childhood trauma, or healing from a traumatic event, there are some things that you can do to support them.

 First, it’s important that you believe what your partner is telling you.
 Research has consistently shown that recovery is much easier for trauma survivors who are believed, than for those who are not.
-Whether you are the first person that your partner has told, or whether she has talked about her trauma for years, it’s very important that you believe what she is saying.
+Whether you are the first person that your partner has told, or whether they have talked about their trauma for years, it’s very important that you believe what they are saying.

 Online Therapy for Trauma